Statistics Notebook

 | Fail to reject H₀ | Correct | Type II error (false negative) — β |

-- Type I error (α): claiming an effect exists when it does not.
+- Type I error (α): saying there is an effect when there is not.
 Controlled by setting α = 0.05.

 - Type II error (β): missing a real effect.
-Controlled by increasing sample size.
+Lowered by using a bigger sample size.

 t-test — Compare Means